 With rare exceptions, we do not return items that are given to us.
 Items that are not added to the collections are given to the Friends groups supporting Madison Public Library.

 The Library welcomes citizens’ expressions of opinion concerning materials purchased.
 Requests to remove materials will be considered within the context of the policies set forth in this document.
 Anyone who wishes to request that a specific item be reconsidered for inclusion in the collection of materials is asked to complete and sign the Request for Reconsideration Form, available at any Madison Public Library location.
-The form will be forwarded to the appropriate staff –the Collection Development Coordinator for adult materials and the Youth Services Coordinator for children’s materials, who will consider the request in a timely fashion, in consultation with the Director.
+The form will be forwarded to the Library Collection Manager for adult materials and children’s materials, who will consider the request in a timely fashion, in consultation with the Director.
 The questioned material will be reviewed, in its entirety, and once a decision has been made regarding the retention or removal of the material, a letter will be sent to the person, explaining the decision.
 If the person indicates dissatisfaction with the resolution, he/she may appeal to the Library Board.
 The Board will reconsider the decision based on whether or not the particular title conforms to the Board-approved Collection Development Policy, as outlined in the “Criteria for Selection,” above.

 (Approved by Library Board July 10, 2008)